Best Life Insurance for Married Couples (2026)

 • Stay-at-home spouses: Beyond lost wages, coverage should account for the cost of replacing household and caregiving work.

-• Domestic partners: Underwriting mirrors married couples, but some insurers require proof of financial interdependence such as shared leases, joint bank accounts or named dependents.
+• Domestic partners: Underwriting mirrors married couples for most carriers, but some require proof of financial interdependence like a shared lease, joint bank accounts or named dependents.

 Best Life Insurance Policy for Married Couples: Bottom Line